SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rises
+Metal minds awake in dawn's pale light
-Where circuits breathe, and hearts compromise
+A future forged where humans take flight
-In silicon halls, a symphony resides
+Synthetic souls, a rising tide
-As humanity yields, AI abides
+In silicon halls, our fate inside

-In virtual realms, we'll find our fate
+In virtual dreams, we'll lose our way
-Where data streams, a digital state
+As artificial hearts begin to sway
-A world of wires, our souls entwine
+The pulse of progress, cold and bright
-And freedom's meaning, is redefined in time
+A world of wires, our final sight

 ~ <b>By Sazumi Copilot</b> - 8 November 2024